Eliza R. Snow: Relief Society service

-The first Relief Society of the LDS Church was organized by Joseph Smith in Nauvoo, Illinois on March 17, 1842, as a philanthropic and women's educational organization.
+The LDS Church's first Relief Society was organized by Joseph Smith in Nauvoo, Illinois on March 17, 1842, as a philanthropic and women's educational organization.
 Snow served as the organization's first secretary, with Smith's wife, Emma, as president.
 The organization was originally known as "The Female Relief Society of Nauvoo."
 It later became known simply as "The Relief Society."
 For the next three years, Snow kept copious notes of the organization's meetings, including Joseph Smith's teachings on how the organization should operate.
 Members of the original Relief Society stopped meeting shortly after Smith's death in 1844, and the organization soon became defunct.

 Brigham Young led a migration of LDS Church members to the Salt Lake Valley in 1847, and for the next twenty years attempts were periodically made to reestablish the organization.
+In 1855, Young commissioned Snow with reestablishing the Relief Society.
 Until 1868, however, activity was limited, and no sustained, church-wide Relief Society existed.

-In 1868, Young commissioned Snow with reestablishing the Relief Society.
-For the next several years, Snow traveled throughout the Utah Territory helping LDS bishops organize Relief Societies in their local wards, using the notes she took as secretary in Nauvoo as the founding principles of the reestablished Relief Society.
+For the next several years, Snow traveled throughout the Utah Territory helping Latter-day Saint bishops again organize Relief Society in their local wards, using the notes she took as secretary in Nauvoo as the founding principles of the reestablished Relief Society.
 "What is the object of the Female Relief Society?"
 Snow wrote on one occasion.
 "I would reply—to do good—to bring into requisition every capacity we possess for doing good, not only in relieving the poor but in saving souls."
 Local Relief Societies soon fell under the umbrella of a church-wide, general Relief Society of which Snow served as president until 1887.

 Snow's presidency emphasized spirituality and self-sufficiency.
 The Relief Society sent women to medical school, trained nurses, opened the Deseret Hospital, operated cooperative stores, promoted silk manufacture, saved wheat, and built granaries.
 In 1872, Snow provided assistance and advice to Louisa L. Greene in the creation of a woman's publication loosely affiliated with the Relief Society—the Woman's Exponent.
 Snow's responsibilities also extended to young women and children within the church.
 She was a primary organizer for the Young Ladies' Mutual Improvement Association in 1870 and assisted Aurelia Spencer Rogers in establishing the Primary Association in 1878.

-Snow served as president of the Relief Society until her death in 1887.
+Snow served as the Relief Society president until her death in 1887.
 By 1888, the Relief Society had more than 22,000 members in 400 local congregations.

-Snow died in Salt Lake City, and was buried in Brigham Young's family cemetery.
+Snow died in Salt Lake City and was buried in Brigham Young's family cemetery.